orphu/mcdungeon-docs/command-line-ref.rst

 .. option:: --spawn X Z

    Override spawn point.
-Normally all distances are measure from the spawn point origin.
-You this to specify a different origin in your world.
+Normally all distances are measured from the spawn point origin.
+Use this to specify a different origin in your world.

 .. option:: -n NUM, --number NUM